satyavamsiprakash-bit/Survey-App/README.md

 3.  **Set up environment variables:**

-    Create a file named `.env` in the root of your project and add your Google Gemini API key and Twilio credentials:
+    Create a file named `.env` in the root of your project and add your Google Gemini API key:
     ```
     # Google Gemini API Key
     API_KEY="YOUR_GEMINI_API_KEY"

-    # Twilio Credentials for SMS Notifications
-    TWILIO_ACCOUNT_SID="ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-    TWILIO_AUTH_TOKEN="your_auth_token"
-    TWILIO_PHONE_NUMBER="+15017122661" # Must be in E.164 format
     ```

 4.  **Run the development server:**